techiesodiq/alx-frontend-for-fun/README.md

-# alx-frontend-for-fun by Sodiq Akanmu
+# alx-frontend-for-fun
+This is a read me file